simon125/google-keep-clone/README.md

 ### Live demo

-You can easyli check the current version [here](https://keep-clone-app.firebaseapp.com/)
+You can easily check the current version [here](https://keep-clone-app.firebaseapp.com/)

 ## Tech